chef/chef-client-docs/README.md

 ## Netlify deployment

-Netlify deploys content in the `main` branch of this repository to [<https://chef-360.netlify.app>](https://chef-360.netlify.app).
+Netlify deploys content in the `main` branch of this repository to [<https://chef-infra-client.netlify.app/>](https://chef-infra-client.netlify.app/).
-Currently, it's protected with the password `Agentless-artifacts-enable-development-deployments`.

 ### Versioning

 1. Create a branch of this repo in the following format: `release-<MAJ>.<MIN>`.

-1. On the [Netlify site](https://app.netlify.com) add a [branch deploy](https://docs.netlify.com/site-deploys/overview/#set-up-a-branch-deploy-for-specific-branches) for that branch in the chef-360 site configuration.
+1. On the [Netlify site](https://app.netlify.com) add a [branch deploy](https://docs.netlify.com/site-deploys/overview/#set-up-a-branch-deploy-for-specific-branches) for that branch in the site configuration.

 1. Push the branch up to GitHub.
-Netlify automatically builds a deployment of that branch at `release-<MAJ>.<MIN>--chef-360.netlify.app/360/<MAJ>.<MIN>`.
+Netlify automatically builds a deployment of that branch at `release-<MAJ>.<MIN>--chef-infra-client.netlify.app/client/<MAJ>.<MIN>`.
    Any changes merged into that branch are automatically deployed.